realworldocaml/book/en/compiler-frontend.md

 ((typ console)(name front-end/short_paths_3.out))
 ```

-The `utop` enhanced top-level activates short paths by default, which is why
+The <command>utop</command> enhanced top-level activates short paths by default, which is why
 you've not had to do this before in our interactive examples.
 However, the
 compiler doesn't default to the short path heuristic since there are some
 situations where the type aliasing information is useful to know, and would be